- Written by Mr.Mouse

 6. Can I combine it with MIDI?

 Yes, this is possible.
 The FM-YAM, like the Sound Expander, uses IO2 ($DF00) addressing space when inserted in an expansion port.
 Most MIDI interfaces, such as the DATEL Midi interface use IO1 ($DE00) addressing space.
 So combining both in a slot expander is a working option.
 This is the hardware side of things.
 Check out the Software page for my adaptation of the original SFX SE software for a MIDI implementation FM-YAM.

 7. I see.
 Why not add the MIDI hardware to FM-YAM then?

 This is out of scope for the current project.
 It would complicate the design a number of times, and also drive up the costs (and thereby the selling price).
 FM-YAM will provide you with high level FM music and composing at a low price!
 However, we might change that for a future release.

 8. Are there any music editors that support FM-YAM?

 Yes!
 Native C64 FM editing software currently only exists of the original Sound Expander software from the early 1980's, apart from the odd small test program.
 However, since we wrote a D00 file player, anyone can use Edlib, a DOS tool by none other than JCH of Vibrants, back in the first half of the 1990's.
 It is an Adlib-based tracker to compose FM music that saves music as D00 files.
 These D00 files you can then play using the C64 player code.
 The sound is the same, since Adlib was using the YM3812 chip, which is also in FM-YAM.
 Just run Edlib in DOSBOX and compose away!
-We aim to create additional software specific for FM-YAM at a later stage, but first things first.
+We will create additional software specific for FM-YAM!
+Check out Ed in his Lib and Casu Quo for examples.